junxit/us-congress-bills-116/metadata.md

 - 2019-10-28 — Mr. DeFazio moved to suspend the rules and pass the bill, as amended.
 - 2019-10-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 296 - 109 (Roll no. 585). (text: CR H8479-8480)
 - 2019-10-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 296 - 109 (Roll no. 585).(text: CR H8479-8480)
+- 2019-10-29 — Received in the Senate and Read twice and referred to the Committee on the Budget.